-You definitely need to manage your caloric intake based on your use of calories and your current body fat levels, but in addition to this there are other nutrients and minerals that help you function at your peak.
+You definitely need to manage your caloric intake based on your use of calories and your current body fat levels, but in addition to this, there are other nutrients and minerals that help you function at your peak.

 After these topics we will move into how you are going to get your food, using mail drops or grocery stores will be important as to your costs but also because you may find something you boxed not interesting after months.

-In this case what you need to understand is that you are going to be using much of your stored nutrients which is why as time goes many hikers start to experience physical ailments.
+In this case, what you need to understand is that you are going to be using much of your stored nutrients which is why as time goes many hikers start to experience physical ailments.

 Focusing on calorie needs must be a priority, especially for people with low overall body fat levels to start with, but it can’t be your ONLY priority or you may end up with numerous other issues to recover from that can be longer lasting.

-If you are overweight the trail may be your best friend to quality body fat losses while helping build muscle mass, muscle mass will help you continue to burn off fat even while off the trail.
+If you are overweight the trail may be your best friend to quality body fat loss while helping build muscle mass, muscle mass will help you continue to burn off fat even while off the trail.

 There are people who fall on either side of the line, to send resupply packages or to forgo sending them and live off the stores along the way.